 Agricultural Fieldmen also maintain membership in the Association of Alberta Agricultural Fieldmen (AAAF).
 As AAAF members, they meet annually for training and to conduct association business.

-Connect with Alberta Agriculture and Forestry ASB unit staff:
+Connect with Alberta Agriculture, Forestry and Rural Economic Development ASB unit staff:

 Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed statutory holidays)

 Toll free: 310-0000 before the phone number (in Alberta)